kailash-manasarovar/statement/docs/timeline/2026/july.md

     - Thank you.

 - It's a group of about twenty students, and every one of them has something for me.
-- They've all obviously been through military training; they're tough and fit and strong, most have never done yoga before and can get into extremely advanced poses right off the bat.
+- They're all obviously actors and/or have been through military training; they're tough and fit and strong, most have never done yoga before and can get into extremely advanced poses right off the bat.
 - Normally on a retreat like this, you would expect a few to quit early on, especially as the sessions during the day were pretty boring (without the psychological torture taken into account)... no-one quits.
 It's unprecedented.
 - In the next session, we have to pair up and find out about our partner.
 - Then, each person introduces their partner to the group.